Plextor: Products

 Plextor introduced its first solid state drives, the M1 SSD series available in 64 GB and 128 GB capacities.
 The M2 Series followed, which they claimed to be the first SATA 3 SSD available at the time.
 In October 2011, Plextor announced the M2P Series with increased performance.

 In December 2011 and January 2012, Plextor released the M3 and M3 Pro Series in 64 to 512 GB capacities.
 Similar to its predecessor, the M3 is a SATA 6 Gbit/s interface with a Marvell chip set.
 New, is the 24 nm Toggle NAND Flash (instead of 32 nm Toggle NAND Flash used for the M1, M2, and M2P).

 Optical drives

 Plextor optical drives are known for having an extended functionality and command set for power users, that has not been adapted by other optical drive vendors.

 This functionality includes extended surface error scanning, GigaRec (higher density recording on CDs, similar to the DDCD "Purple Book" standard), VariRec (laser power calibration), and "Silent Mode", which has the ability to adjust the ejection and loading speed of the disc tray and to limit the rotation speed of the disc.

 To make use of those features, Plextor provided a paid suite of tools called "PlexTools".
 In 2005, the parent company of Plextor, Shinano Kenshi, tried to thwart the creation of free and open-source alternatives to PlexTools by legally threatening third-party developers.
+Late model Plextor drives such as the PX-755, PX-760, and Premium 2 also protected the SCSI commands needed to use these features with a challenge-response mechanism based on Blowfish and MD5.
+These features are absent entirely in the latest Plextor drives that no longer use the Sanyo chipset.